-3. Include a colorful rug
+3. Include a statement outdoor rug

 There’s something about a rug that can really pull a space together.
 Durable indoor/outdoor rugs are a great choice to instantly give your outdoor space a cohesive and inviting look.

-4. Update your current seating
+4. Update your current outdoor seating

 If you already have patio furniture but it’s looking a little sad, you can easily give it a new life.
 Depending on the material of your furniture, you may be able to give your chairs and table a fresh coat of paint, and they will look totally new.
 This is a fun DIY family project that can be done outside and your little helpers will be proud of their contribution to the yard.
-Adding new and comfy cushions is also a worthwhile upgrade.
+Adding new dining chairs or comfy cushions is also a worthwhile upgrade.

 And if you’re looking for new seating options, add a couple of poufs or relaxing lounge chairs to your current set up.
 If you have the means, there are high-quality outdoor sets that will really upgrade your space and will last for years.
 If you are instead looking for more of a quick fix, there are plenty of seating option for under $100.